mmostafa886/SeleniumTAF/UITEST-USAGE-GUIDE.md

-# @UITest Usage Guide
+# @UITest Usage Guide (TestNG)

 ## Overview

-This guide provides practical instructions for using the `@UITest` annotation in the Selenium Test Automation Framework.
-It covers the complete annotation stack, test class structure, and integration with framework components on the **AutomationExercise_junit** branch.
+This guide provides practical instructions for using the `@UITest` annotation in the Selenium Test Automation Framework with **TestNG**.
+It covers the complete annotation stack, test class structure, and integration with framework components.

 ## Table of Contents